m3dwards/longmynd.org/content/weather/weather-from-20th-november.md

 title: Weather from 20th November
 date: 2023-11-22T08:04:28.561Z
 ---
+Saturday looking possible for the Mynd,  Sunny, reasonable lapse charts but might be too light to ridge soar.
+Windier further east, so maybe Wrekin, Lawley or Caer Caraadoc might be better.

+\----------------------------------------------------

 Wednesday when looked at ground level winds appears to be potentially flyable at the Mynd, but lapse charts indicate a pretty strong wind at 2000ft at 30mph with strong gusts plus and a lot of low layer cloud so not very inspiring at all.
 Yesterday I saw there was flying going on at Llangollen and down in south Wales - anyone did anything on our hills?

 \----------------------------------------------------